 It was announced on 15 May 2017 that, because a high rate of complaints about Sydney Buses services around the inner western suburbs had persisted, those buses were to be privatised.
 The official euphemism is "franchised".
 The successful tenderer, Transit Systems, took over in July 2018.
-The minister contends that bus services will become better quickly.
+The minister contended that bus services would become better quickly.

 Finally, is it certain that costs savings will result from privatisation?
 Some researchers don't think so.
 Learn more...

 We understand that Labor politicians in England want rail privatisations reversed.
 That might happen here.

 No-one has explained why the government thinks that bus services and other transport facilities should be privatised whereas sports stadiums should be developed by public money.

 Timetable adjustments from 30 September 2018 adversely affected several Eastern Suburbs bus routes - 327 361 378 382 389 X79 and X84.
 One wonders whether things are being run down deliberately so that private ownership can see a miraculous improvement!